LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 The purpose of this tool is to assess qualities of source code that may predict negative aspects such as complexity, error-proneness, and overall maintainability.
-It is meant to be extensible via the addition of metric objects into the `metrics` sub-directory.
-Currently, four metrics are
+It is meant to be extensible via the addition of objects implementing new metrics.
+Currently, the following metrics are provided:

-provided: "Number of Clauses", "Depth of Inheritance", "Coupling Score", and "Documentation".
+- Number of Clauses (`noc_metric`)
+- Depth of Inheritance (`dit_metric`)
+- Coupling Score (`coupling_metric`)
+- Documentation (`doc_metric`)

 The coupling score method was strongly influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.

+An helper object, `code_metrics`, is also provided allowing running all loaded individual metrics.

 For usage examples, see the `SCRIPT.txt` file.